fond-of/spryker-customer-page/readme.md

 # fond-of-spryker/fond-of-spryker/checkout-page
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://packagist.org/packages/fond-of-spryker/google-custom-search)

-Remove customer registration from checkout.
+Removes the customer registration from checkout.
 Every Customer will be saved after placing order.
 On another order form the same customer the email address will be matched.
 So you get a history of all orders from the same customer in ZED

 You need to implement 3 packages:
 - fond-of-spryker/checkout-page